rhobro/kahooter/README.md

 A Python 3 bot built to provide superhuman performance on Kahoot quizzes.
 There are 2 modules:

-- `live.py` for real-time quizzes
+- `kahooter.live` for real-time quizzes
-- `challenge.py` for in-your-own-time quizzes
+- `kahooter.challenge` for in-your-own-time quizzes

 ### Usage